Nicclassy/EdAnalytics/README.md

 downloadable if you are an administrator on that discussion

 ## Example Usage
-Start by creating the two required objects: an `Analytics` instance and a `Threads` instance.
+Start by creating the three required objects: an `Analytics`, a `Threads` instance and a `DiscussionStatistics` instance.
 ```cs
 using Ed.Analytics.Deserialization;
 using Ed.Analytics.Discussion;